-This direction to the deck reduces noise and makes sound much clean (especially on overdrive) and also in fast playing.
+This direction to the deck reduces noise and makes the sound much clean (especially on overdrive) and also in fast playing.

 So, we heard 2 examples of different sound and it’s done very simply by turning pick a little bit.
-It really shows the difference on loud sound and it also shows your playing skills.
-It’s simple, but very important thing to note.
+It really shows the difference between loud sound and it also shows your playing skills.
+It’s a simple, but very important thing to note.
 If you haven’t done this before then you should work on it.
 Pay attention, listen to the sound you’re playing.
 If it’s loud enough and requires a little effort, then you’re on the right practice track.

 It’s hard to find these simple tips on the internet, so it’s our job to share them with you.

 Use it and develop your skills.
 Hold a pick correct way and make your sound loud.

 Ok, now we’ve gone through this simple course of guitar position and now it’s time for the final lesson that we have included.
 It’s dedicated to all guitar players and all people that have some pain in the back.
 This is a BONUS tip to help everyone who has low back pain and searches on how to fix it.